Make Sure Your Record Reflects Your Character

 Expungement is the process of sealing your arrest and conviction records.
 This essentially removes the record from view publicly and professionally.
 That means that after your record has been expunged, it doesn’t need to be disclosed to other parties, like landlords or employers.
 There are several factors that dictate whether your record can be expunged, and they include things like the county in which the arrest or conviction occurred.
 Other factors include the jurisdiction, the nature of the crime of the charges, the length of time that’s passed since the arrest or conviction, and your previous criminal history.

-By having your records expunged of any arrests or convictions, they are “sealed” or erased from your criminal record for most purposes.
-After you’ve worked with an attorney in Oregon to expunge your record, you will no longer need to disclose your criminal arrests or convictions.
-That means during background checks, or public records inspections conducted by employers, educational institutions, or other companies will not reveal any criminal records from the past.
+However, by having your records expunged and set aside of any arrests or convictions, they are “sealed” or erased from your criminal record for most purposes.
+After you’ve worked with an expungement attorney in Oregon to expunge and set aside your record, you will no longer need to disclose your criminal arrests or convictions.
+That means during background checks, or public records inspections conducted by employers, educational institutions, or other companies, you may not be required to disclose criminal records from the past.
+What a great way to move forward with your life.

 What’s the Difference Between Sealed Records and Expunged Records?

-These phrases are often used interchangeably but are not equivalent.
-Getting your records sealed is similar to an expungement but the sealed record still exists after it’s been sealed.
+These phrases are often used interchangeably, but are not equivalent.
+Getting your records sealed is similar to an expungement and set aside, but the sealed record still exists after it’s been sealed.
 That means that the sealed record can be found both legally and physically.
-Expungement leads to the deletion of any record that an arrest or charge has occurred.
+Expungement and seta side generally leads to the deletion of any record that an arrest or charge has occurred.

 Are Expungements the Same as Pardons?

 These terms are also often confused.
 It’s important to remember that a pardon forgives a person for any offense and then cancels any of the punishments that may still remain.
-Pardons are only necessary after a conviction has been made.
+Pardons are only possible after a conviction is made.

-The main difference between an expungement and a pardon is that any records are still public after a pardon.
+The main difference between an expungement/set aside and a pardon is that any records are still public after a pardon.
 In some cases, the individual can then work to have the offense that was pardoned subsequently expunged from their records.
-Expungements can be granted by judges, while pardons are typically granted by state governors or the President of the United States.
+Expungements and set asides can be granted by judges, while pardons are typically granted by state governors, or the President of the United States.

-After an arrest or a conviction, you may struggle to find a job, take out a loan, or get a professional license.
-Fortunately, getting your record expunged is a sort of “second chance.”
+After an arrest and conviction you may struggle to find a job, take out a loan, or get a professional license.
+Fortunately, getting your record expunged and set aside is a sort of “second chance.”
 The first step is to schedule a consultation with an expungement attorney to see whether you’re eligible for an expungement or not.

 Please be aware that certain convictions cannot be expunged:

-• Driving Under the Influence of Intoxicants (DUII charges) can not be set aside.
-This is true even if the charge was dismissed due to completing the DUII Diversion Program;
+- Driving Under the Influence of Intoxicants (DUII charges) can not be set aside unless the charge was dismissed*, or you received a finding of not guilty at trial. *Excluding dismissals from successful completion of a DUII Diversion Program;

-• Convictions for Class A and Class B felonies cannot be expunged.
+- Convictions for Class A felonies cannot be expunged;

 If you meet all of these requirements, you can move forward with the expungement process.